 The fourth benefit of creating a distinct, generic (reusable) address entity is to be able to resolve multiple addresses per customer.
 An address may be associated with multiple customers, may fulfill many roles, (e.g. billing, mailing, seasonal, shipping, collateral, business or home) and a customer may have multiple addresses, thereby creating a many to many relationship between customer and address and a many to many relationship between address and address type or role .
 Retaining multiple addresses per customer increases complexity from both a business and technical perspective, but it does provide a more accurate picture of the customer, fosters better relationships with customers and provides more data for customer matching.
-Since I am paranoid (justly so) regarding having mail stolen and so my mailing address is different than my home address.
+Since I am paranoid (justly so) regarding having mail stolen, so my mailing address is different than my home address.
 I received a letter from my bank (one of the largest in the country) stating that they were only able to keep one address on file (which was my home address, per Anti Money Laundering (AML) legislation as part of the Patriot Act) and therefore my bank statements went to my home address instead of my mailing address.
 I’ve subsequently changed banks.
 To resolve these many to many relationships, an associative entity is required in the CDI hub or Data Warehouse/Data Staging area, perhaps something like Figure 3.

 Figure 3: Normalized CDI hub – Associative Entity to resolve M:M relationships

 Notice that effective date is part of the primary key.
 Also, another entity, Address Source, can help provide some breadcrumbs to identify the customer interaction or other source (e.g. National Change of Address system (NCOA)) from where the address for the customer originated.